On Saturday morning I received an email that no blogger wants to receive.

 Now that I’ve got Sucuri monitoring setup and access to their team, I can rest easier but the truth is that there are always other ways to improve WordPress security.

-Sucuri have a tool called SiteCheck which is a free malware scanner, it’s not as good as the paid server-side scanner but it’s great for a free tool.
+Sucuri have a tool called SiteCheck which is a free malware scanner, it’s not as good as the paid server-side scanner but it’s a great option to get started with.

 Security plugins help but they can’t cover every angle.